hhold/purchase-parity/README.md

 ```
 ### Error behaviour

 All functions accept an optional parameter **throwError** which is **false** by default.
-If the alpha2 country code provided as input is invalid or if data is not available, then all functions except getRate and getPrice will return **undefined**, while getPrice will return the provided USD value itself and getRate will return 1.
+If the alpha2 country code provided as input is invalid or unavailable, then all functions except getRate and getPrice will return **undefined**, while getPrice will return the provided USD value itself and getRate will return 1.

 To throw an error instead in such cases, pass **throwError** with value **true**.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## To Do